 On February 8, 2021, the Parent Company entered into an exclusivity agreement with a third party for a prospective infrastructure-related investment.
 A non-refundable exclusivity fee to undertake due diligence for a period of ninety (90) days amounting to P20,000,000 was collected by the Parent Company.

-On July 5, 2021, the Parent Company and the third party agreed to no longer proceed with the proposed transaction.
-As a result, the Company no longer have rights or obligations in relation to the exclusivity agreement, and the exclusivity fee was recognized as income in full in the statement of total comprehensive income.
+On July 5, 2022, the Parent Company and the third party agreed to no longer proceed with the proposed transaction.
+As a result, the Company no longer have rights or obligations in relation to the exclusivity agreement, and the exclusivity fee was recognized as income in full in the consolidated statement of total comprehensive income for the year ended December 31, 2021.

-Note 13 - Income taxes
+15 Income taxes